Publish Data to a Device (v1.6)

 }'

-Update multiple variables with a complete Dot by specifying context and timestamp:
+Update multiple variables with complete dots by specifying context and timestamp:

 $ mosquitto_pub \